nefarius/DsHidMini/README.md

 Rough road map with useful features (in no particular order):

+- Implement support for Navigation controller
 - Implement/expose more options to control pairing behavior
 - UI tool for configuration file
-- UDP server for cemuhook compatibility
+- UDP server for `cemuhook` compatibility

 ## How it works